radar07/obsidian-notes/my-vault/Books/Docker Deep Dive.md

 * Only spans a single Docker host and can only connect containers that are on the same host
 * Every docker host gets a default single-host bridge network.
 Linux(bridge) and Window(nat)

+#### Multi-layer overlay networks

+* Single network can span every node in a swarm, allowing containers on different hosts to communicate (container-to-container communication)

 ## Overlay networking

 ## Volumes